-Bullying is a societal problem which has received considerable amounts of attention and press over the past few years.
-Many researchers and specialists have studied bullying, its adverse impacts, and steps which can be taken to overcome the negative aftermath.
+Bullying is a societal problem that has received considerable amounts of attention and press over the past few years.
+Many researchers and specialists have studied bullying, its adverse impacts, and steps that can be taken to overcome the negative aftermath.
 Although bullying is most commonly thought of as an issue within elementary through middle school, it can also be very problematic in the adult world.
 Ultimately, the effects of bullying are about as worse as one can imagine.
 Thankfully, they can be overcome with time and pragmaticism; however, before the effects of bullying can be overcome, they must first be understood.
 Continue reading the article if you want to learn more about the psychology of bullying.

 Psychology Today defines bullying as "a distinctive pattern of harming and humiliating others, specifically those who are in some way smaller, weaker, younger or in any way more vulnerable than the bully."
 Bullyingis regarded as a behavior that is learned and not inherited.
 In rare cases, sociopaths or psychopaths may simply bully people simply for amusement.
 However, nine times out of ten, individuals who become bullies are believed to have picked up this troublesome behavior at an earlier stage of life without the intervention of their parents, caregivers, or guardians.

 Research into bullying has shown that the majority of bullies are antisocial and either unaware or indifferent towards the emotions and feelings of others.
 While some bullies may suffer from low self-esteem, others do not, although they have tense relationships with people in their lives including parents, siblings, children, teachers or coworkers.

 Unfortunately, the rise of modern technology has greatly enabled bullying.
 Many bullies now feel empowered to target others behind the anonymity of their keyboards.
 It is not uncommon to hear of people being catfished or slammed with nasty messages from behind fake accounts.
 Of course, virtually every social media site has a block button, but bullies who are truly dedicated and have too much time on their hands with often create fake accounts to circumvents blocks and other measures designed to halt the bullying.